imAsparky/cookiecutter-py3-package/{{cookiecutter.project_slug}}/CONTRIBUTING.rst

 ---------

 A reminder for the maintainers on how to deploy.
-Make sure all your changes are committed (including an entry in HISTORY.rst).
+Make sure all your changes are committed.
 Then run::

-$ bump2version patch # possible: major / minor / patch
 $ git push
-$ git push --tags